yufree/daily/content/post/robjhyndman-com-publications-coherentprob.md

 ---
 title: 'Probabilistic forecast reconciliation: properties, evaluation and score optimisation'
-date: '2020-08-04'
+date: '2022-07-24'
 linkTitle: https://robjhyndman.com/publications/coherentprob/
 source: Rob J Hyndman
-description: We develop a framework for prediction of multivariate data that follow some known linear constraints, such as the example where some variables are aggregates of others.
-This is particularly common when forecasting time series (predicting the future), but also arises in other types of prediction.
-For point prediction, an increasingly popular technique is reconciliation, whereby predictions are made for all series (so-called &ldquo;base&rdquo; predictions) and subsequently adjusted to ensure coherence with the ...
+description: We develop a framework for forecasting multivariate data that follow known linear constraints.
+This is particularly common in forecasting where some variables are aggregates of others, commonly referred to as hierarchical time series, but also arises in other prediction settings.
+For point forecasting, an increasingly popular technique is reconciliation, whereby forecasts are made for all series (so-called base forecasts) and subsequently adjusted to cohere with the constraints.
+We extend reconciliation from point forecasting to probabilistic ...
 disable_comments: true
 ---
-We develop a framework for prediction of multivariate data that follow some known linear constraints, such as the example where some variables are aggregates of others.
-This is particularly common when forecasting time series (predicting the future), but also arises in other types of prediction.
-For point prediction, an increasingly popular technique is reconciliation, whereby predictions are made for all series (so-called &ldquo;base&rdquo; predictions) and subsequently adjusted to ensure coherence with the ...
+We develop a framework for forecasting multivariate data that follow known linear constraints.
+This is particularly common in forecasting where some variables are aggregates of others, commonly referred to as hierarchical time series, but also arises in other prediction settings.
+For point forecasting, an increasingly popular technique is reconciliation, whereby forecasts are made for all series (so-called base forecasts) and subsequently adjusted to cohere with the constraints.
+We extend reconciliation from point forecasting to probabilistic ...